Find Affordable College Courses

 Doctor’s Degrees in Educational/Instructional Technology

 There are 39 schools in the United States where you can get your doctor's degree in educational/instructional technology.
-This degree is more popular with female students, and about 28% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 20.0% of educational/instructional technology graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 24% were from an underrepresented racial-ethnic group.
+Also, 18.5% of educational/instructional technology graduates were international students.

 Education Levels of Educational/Instructional Technology Majors

-During the 2020-2021 academic year, 205 students earned their doctor's degree in educational/instructional technology.
+During the most recent year for which data is available, 233 people earned their doctor's degree in educational/instructional technology.
 This earns it the #8 spot on the list of the most popular doctor's degree programs in the nation.

 The following table shows the number of diplomas awarded in educational/instructional technology at each degree level.